Berabjesus/Scrap-League---Web-Scraper-For-Football-Data/README.md

     - best attacker
     - best midfielder
     - best defender  in the league.
+> The suggestions regarding the best starting eleven and best players are not scraped values but are calculated in the appilcation based on the players performance.
 > The program creates a JSON file for all the stats for the user to use.
 > It uses https://fbref.com/ to scrap all the required data.